otienogeoffrey812/book-assignment-view/README.md

 - **Material-UI**: For UI components.
 - **React**: As the frontend framework.
 - **TypeScript**: For type checking and improved code quality.
-- **react-infinite-scroll-component**: For implementing infinite scrolling in the book search results.
+- **react-infinite-scroll-component**: For implementing infinite scrolling in the reading list.
 - **localStorage**: For persisting the reading list.

 ## Features